-The Managers had no beneficial interest in the share capital of the Company as at the date of appointment at the end of the year to 31 December 2023, or at any time during the financial year.
+The Managers had no beneficial interest in the share capital of the Company as at the date of appointment or at the end of 31 December 2024 or at any time during the financial year.

 Political and charitable donations

 The Company did not make any political or charitable donations during the financial year.